PDrifting/CBookDraft/book.markdown

 s32 main() {                                   // Main program entry.
   u32 foo[7] = {};                             // Declare type u32 named data.
                                                // In this case we are declaring 7 elements.
-                                               // C is a 0 index based language
+                                               // C is a 0 index based language, so this
-                                               // this will have a range of 0 to 6.
+                                               // array will have a range of 0 to 6.
+By
-                                               // We are assigning default data to it.
+                                               // assigning {} as the default data to it,
-                                               // With GCC this is a method of
-                                               // automatic initialisation to 0 of all
+                                               // we are telling GCC to initialize all the
-                                               // elements in the array.
+                                               // data elements to 0.
   return 0;                                    // Return status successful
 }
 ```